Pushkar Singh Dhami wins from Champawat seat with record margin | Politics

 - India

 Uttarakhand Chief Minister Pushkar Singh Dhami on Friday won the by-poll to the Champawat assembly seat defeating Congress' Nirmala Gahtori by a record margin of over 55,000 votes to retain his office.
+Soon after the results were declared, Dhami thanked the people of the state for his victory, saying it was a triumph of their trust.
 Bypoll to the Champawat assembly seat was held on May 31, with over 64 percent of the electorate casting their votes.

+Dhami garnered 58,258 votes against Gahtori's 3,233 votes, winning by a record margin of 55,025 votes, election officials in Champawat said.
+Gahtori lost her deposit, they said.
+Though chief ministers of Uttarakhand who contested by-polls never lost, this is the highest margin with which a CM has won a bypoll in the hill state.
+Dhami has rewritten the record of Vijay Bahuguna who had won a bypoll from Sitarganj on a Congress ticket in 2012 by 40,000 votes.
+Dhami had to contest the bypoll to become a member of the Assembly, a constitutional requirement he needed to fulfill to remain chief minister after losing to Khatima in the state polls held in February.
+Dhami had lost to Bhuvan Chandra Kapri of the Congress in Khatima, a seat he had won in 2012 and 2017 assembly polls.

+''This victory is a command for me to dedicate myself fully to the service of the people of the state.
+I also express my gratitude to our prime minister whose constant guidance has made me worthy of the people's love and blessings,'' Dhami said in a statement.
+Dhami said ''peoples' trust has won''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)